LDWF secretary proposes fee increase for hunting, fishing licenses

 "And nothing has been done to address the cost of doing business," Montocet said.

-Montocet is proposing a 30-precent increase for the permits, as well as reducing the 117 different licenses the state has down to 30.
+Montocet is proposing a 30-percent increase for the permits, as well as reducing the 117 different licenses the state has down to 30.

-"With some the licences, we can offer a cheaper price with consolidation."
+"With some of the licenses, we can offer a cheaper price with consolidation."

 The secretary also says the fee increases will also allow Wildlife and Fisheries to qualify for federal matching dollars.
 Money that is now being left on the table.

-The state can't get that money becase it offers free licenses to teenagers and seniors.
+The state can't get that money because it offers free licenses to teenagers and seniors.

-"When we give a free license we actually leave about $35 on the table of a federal match that woukd come down to our state."
+"When we give a free license we actually leave about $35 on the table of a federal match that would come down to our state."

 Hunt says she'll keep on fishing, even though she might have to pay a few more dollars.